 As we've already suggested, a professional Christian therapist can help you sort all this out in a healthy, non-threatening way.
 Call our Counseling department for a list of referrals to Christian counselors in your area.
 Our counselors would also be more than happy to discuss your concerns with you over the phone.

-In this iQuestions video from Focus on the Family, Barb Rosberg discusses the true meaning of forgiveness and how it actually benefits the offended person.
+Finding Your Way to Forgiveness: Barb Rosberg discusses the true meaning of forgiveness and how it actually benefits the offended person.

 Walking in Forgiveness